-Once you have a video that lets people get to know you, the place to start online is YouTube.
+Once you have a video that lets people get to know you.
 This video should also be placed on all of the social media sites where your target audience can be found.
 Your company can also run a video ad words campaign; which allows you to focus on your target.
 LinkedIn now allows for video ads, so keep it in mind as you think about where to post your video.
 Make sure you keep your ad short and to the point.
 One idea is to make a shorter version of another video that you have already created.

 Step #2: Potential customers need like what you have to offer.